 White Rabbit Symbolism Explained

-Some esoteric beliefs say that white rabbits can symbolize faithfulness, that is, that the person who has dreamed of the rabbit is faithful in love.
+Some esoteric beliefs say that white rabbits symbolize faithfulness, that is, the person who has dreamed of the rabbit is faithful in love.

 It is also given the same meaning if another person is holding the rabbit, for example, if you dream that your partner carries a white rabbit in his/her arms, means that he or she is faithful to you.